 Your first casual touch, followed immediately by his proper reply, opens the door for both of you to come emotionally and physically closer for a lot more fun!
 This moment is a giant leap forward in the relationship.
 The natural course of action from now on is to increase the frequency and quality of the touch as you explore each other.

 Women naturally have a quality touch, for they are programmed to nurture their offspring with tenderness and love.
 Men are more wired to throw spears, bust rocks and club animals or each other.
 A man's touch may be a bit crude and rough compared to a woman's touch.
 Since the body's touch sensors are wired to so many parts of the brain, especially to the old brain limbic system, basic instincts are aroused with even a casual touch.
 Your touch (actually any woman's touch) probably is going to cause a moment of confusion in him.
 His old brain limbic system is going to interpret your touch message the way he WANTS to hear it: "Wow!
 Here is a woman to help me spread my DNA genes around right now!"
-At the same time his newer brain cognitive areas are hopefully understanding and controlling the older basic instincts.
+At the same time, his newer brain cognitive areas are, hopefully, understanding and controlling the older basic instincts.
 Therefore, his response to your touch will say much about how socialized he is.
-A man may even ignore the touch because he is confused by the conflicting messages in both his old and new brain areas and, therefore, he does not know what to do.
+A man may even ignore the touch because he is confused by the conflicting messages in both his old and new brain areas.
+He may be confused in this situation and not know what to do.
 You may need to speak directly to his newer brain cognitive areas and say clearly what it is you want from him!